mklilley/lilley.io/src/README.md

 Notes:
 - You should first run `gulp` before you start to code - this watches for file changes
-- You can view the result of your coding by running `http-server` inside of this `src` folder
+- You can view the result of your coding by running `http-server -c-1` inside of this `src` folder

 ## JS